Business Partner

 For more information, visit Rappel Configurations.

 The Rappel configuration tab can be found in the tabs section of the Business Partner window.
-In this tab, the user can find the configured rappels for each business partner.
+This tab shows the configured rappels for each business partner.

-To create a new rappel, the user must select one of the available configurations in this tab and click the Create Rappel button.
-A pop-up window will appear in which the user can select a trading partner to which the Rappel will be assigned, and also configure a date period in which the consumptions will be taken into account to calculate the discounts, determined by the date from and the date to information.
+To create a new rappel, select one of the available configurations in this tab and click the Create Rappel button.
+A pop-up window appears where you can select the business partner (referred to here as trading partner) to whom the Rappel will be assigned, and also configure a date period in which the consumptions will be taken into account to calculate the discounts, determined by the date from and the date to information.

 When the rappel is created, a sales invoice is created automatically, as seen below.

-Each time a rappel is granted to a business partner, a new sales invoice is automatically generated in order to show the amount of the discount.
-This invoice has a specific sequence to distinguish it from the rest, according to the options entered when configuring the sequence, and a negative amount since it is a discount.
+Each time a rappel is granted to a business partner, a new sales invoice is automatically generated to show the amount of the discount.
+This invoice uses a dedicated numbering series (configured separately) to distinguish rappel invoices from regular sales invoices, and shows a negative amount because it represents a discount.
 This invoice is in Draft status.

 Info